 Passwords have existed as a means of security for millennia.
 And for most of their history, they’ve worked as advertised.
 But now that society has transitioned to digital, a massive market for stolen data has sent security experts scrambling to put out fires, all the while pleading with their clients to make their passwords more secure.

-“Wherever there is money involved or power to be had, passwords will always be unreliable.”
 It may be a losing battle, however, as governments in countries including Russia and China are believed to be funding widespread efforts to hack US government and private sector organizations in order to extract state secrets and financial data.
 And, typically, we still make it pretty easy for them to succeed, by using unsophisticated passwords or using the same password for most or all of our online accounts.

 So can we just kill the password already?